habibakhamidova/exoplanet-ml-project/README.md

 - Achieved 83% accuracy on real NASA targets

 ## Key insight
-BLS fails on short/noisy datasets, while simple ML features can partially recover signal.
+BLS failed to recover correct periods on short/noisy Kepler datasets, even when transit signals were visually present.
+A simple ML model partially recovered the signal, but performance was limited by feature overlap between shallow transits and stellar variability.

+## Limitations
+- Small dataset (20 targets)
+- Only two features used (depth and duration)
+- No confirmed false positives (e.g., eclipsing binaries)
+- Duration estimation is approximate

+## How to Run

+pip install lightkurve numpy pandas scikit-learn matplotlib

+Run:
+notebook.ipynb

 ## Files
 - notebook.ipynb — full pipeline